 With a vehicle that’s worth more money, it will cost you more each month for car insurance, according to the SmartAsset blog.
 So, in addition to more expensive payments for the vehicle, your premiums will be higher as well.
 Buying new is a major financial commitment, and you’ll want to be sure that you’re able to afford doing so before signing on the dotted line.
 If you want to cut down on your insurance cost, it may be a good idea to look into certain discounts, such as bundling with other types of policies.

 If you insist on buying new, comparing online insurance quotes is a great way to find the most affordable policy available.
 This allows you to compare and contrast policies to find the cheapest with the broadest range of coverage.

 3. Value depreciates quickly

 One of the biggest negatives when purchasing a new vehicle is how fast it loses its value.
-If you buy a car for $25,000, it won't be worth that much as soon as you leave the dealership.
-That said, if you are going this route, you should plan on keeping your car for a while so you can get the most out of it.
+If you buy a car for $25,000, it won’t be worth that much as soon as you leave the dealership.
+That said, if you’re going this route, you should plan on keeping your car for a while so you can get the most out of it.

 4. Expensive add-ons are pushed by salespeople

-With salespeople looking to get the biggest commission possible, you will be pushed into purchasing add-ons when choosing a new car.
+With salespeople looking to get the biggest commission possible, you’ll be pushed into purchasing add-ons when choosing a new car.
 For example, they will likely try to get you to buy the latest and greatest touch navigation system for your dashboard.
-While you may not need this, the salesperson may convince you it's a necessity, which can potentially lead to you spending more money than you had hoped on your new car.
+While you may not need this, the salesperson may convince you it’s a necessity, which can potentially lead to you spending more money than you had hoped on your new car.
 It could be a good idea to have your salesperson compile a list of the features that could be added to your vehicle, so you can choose the ones you desire.